 In order to be considered for the Directed Laboratory Research students must complete an application form at least one week before the beginning of the semester in which they wish to take the course.
 The course will involve routine contact and communication between the student and faculty member, during which time the research will be planned, goals established and progress tracked.
 The faculty member will provide ongoing guidance and feedback.
 Depending upon the nature of the research, students may be engaged in collaborative work with other students, graduate students and/or other faculty.
 Students who successfully complete the course will gain practical research experience.
-This course will provide students with the opportunity to apply the course concepts and theories from their courses to actual research projects.
-This course will also provide students with the opportunity to work as part of a research team.
+This course will provide students with the opportunity to apply the course concepts and theories from their courses to actual research team.
 Eligibility to enrol in this course includes successful completion of the course prerequisite and a cumulative GPA of 3.5 or higher.

-15.11.8 Forensic Psychology minor
+15.12 Forensic Psychology minor

-A minor in Forensic Psychology is available to all students of other majors at UOIT.
+A minor in Forensic Psychology is available to all students at UOIT where possible within their existing major.
+Students must confirm their eligibility for this minor with their home faculty, and must be aware of all necessary course prerequisites.
 Students should be aware of course prerequisites needed to pursue this minor.
 The Forensic Psychology minor consists of six courses (18 credit hours).
-A cumulative GPA of at least 2.0 in the minor courses is required to successfully complete the Communication minor.
+A cumulative GPA of at least 2.0 in the minor courses is required to successfully complete the Forensic Psychology minor.

-One of: FSCI 3210U Forensic Psychology or PSYC 3210U Forensic Psychology Two of: PSYC 2010U Developmental Psychology or PSYC 2020U Social Psychology or PSYC 2030U Abnormal Psychology or PSYC 2060U Cognitive Psychology or PSYC 2050U Brain and Behaviour Three of: PSYC 2100U Directed Lab Research or
+One of: FSCI 3210U Forensic Psychology or PSYC 3210U Forensic Psychology

-PSYC 3050U Clinical Forensic Psychology PSYC 3055U Treatment in Forensic Settings PSYC 3310U Confessions and Interrogations or PSYC 3320U Eyewitness Psychology or PSYC 3400U Investigative Psychology or PSYC 3060U Personality Psychology or PSYC 3500U Stereotypes and Prejudice or PSYC 3820U Psychology of Deviance or PSYC 3999U Special Topics in Forensic Psychology I or SSCI 3039U Children, Psychology and the Law
+Two of: PSYC 2010U Developmental Psychology or PSYC 2020U Social Psychology or PSYC 2030U Abnormal Psychology or PSYC 2060U Cognitive Psychology or PSYC 2050U Brain and Behaviour

-15.12 Program information - Forensic Psychology Bridge and Pathways programs
+Three of: PSYC 2100U Directed Lab Research or PSYC 3050U Clinical Forensic Psychology PSYC 3055U Treatment in Forensic Settings PSYC 3310U Confessions and Interrogations or PSYC 3320U Eyewitness Psychology or PSYC 3400U Investigative Psychology or PSYC 3060U Personality Psychology or PSYC 3060U Personality Psychology or PSYC 3500U Stereotypes and Prejudice or PSYC 3820U Psychology of Deviance or PSYC 3999U Special Topics in Forensic Psychology I or SSCI 3039U Children, Psychology and the Law

-15.12.1 Bridge program general information
+15.13 Program information - Forensic Psychology Bridge and Pathways programs 15.13.1 Bridge program general information